svapnil/iso20022.js/README.md

 # iso20022.js

+> [!IMPORTANT]
-NOTE: Introducing ISO20022 Pro, the Web-App layer of ISO20022 - create and import ISO20022 files in a single UI.
+> Introducing ISO20022 Pro, the Web-App layer of ISO20022 - create and import ISO20022 files in a single UI.

 This package is meant for companies using ISO20022 to send and receive payment information.